S. Korea, Japan, China to hold summit next week - Journal du Cameroun

 Life-size bronze statues of a girl symbolising “comfort women” have been installed in front of the Japanese embassy in Seoul and its consulate in Busan.
 Dozens of activists clashed with police Tuesday as they attempted to set up another statue commemorating slave labourers at the Busan site.

-The last visit by a South Korean head of state to Japan was 2011 when then-President Lee Myung-bak met then-Japanese Prime Minister Yoshihiko Noda.
-But ties soured after Lee made a surprise visit to Dokdo a year later.
+The last visit by a South Korean head of state to Japan was 2011 when Park’s predecessor Lee Myung-bak met then-Japanese Prime Minister Yoshihiko Noda.
+Ties soured after Lee made a surprise visit to Dokdo a year later.